ab4k/Visiting-Card/README.md

 ### Current Features
 The user can click on the icon to visit the LinkedIn and Github profiles of the card owner.

 Currently, the card is limited to only two profiles, but we can add as much profiles as we want.
-For better experience to user, we are using minimal and clean UI.
+For better user experience, we are using minimal and clean UI.